Topics Map > Teaching HyFlex

 Zoom - Guide for Students

-NDSU uses Zoom web conferencing to support HyFlex classes.
-This guide will help you getting set up with your NDSU Zoom license and comfortable joining and interacting with your Zoom class sessions.
+NDSU uses Zoom web conferencing to support classes and meetings.
+This guide will help you getting set up with your NDSU Zoom license and joining your Zoom class sessions.

 Zoom Guide for Students